kofeinstyle/homebridge-ewelink/README.md

 The plugin will only support one eWeLink account.

 It is possible to continue to use the OEM functionality (eWeLink app, Google Home integration); this plugin requires no modification to the relay's firmware.

-## Why max?

-This is a fork of [homebridge-ewelink](https://github.com/gbro115/homebridge-ewelink), which is not being actively updated.
-There is another package named [homebridge-ewelin-plus](https://www.npmjs.com/package/homebridge-ewelink-plus) which is not updated for 6 months at the time of writing.
-The name is inspired by Apple's naming convention.

 This fork have the following notable changes / improvements: